tvtaerum/cGANs_housekeeping/README.md

 		layer.trainable = True
 	d_model.summary()
 ```
-Setting the layers on an individual basis may seem overly detailed but it is a reminder that, in some circumstances, there are layers which need to be set to trainable-False.
+Setting the layers on an individual basis may seem overly detailed but it is a reminder that, in some circumstances, there are layers which may need to be set to trainable-False.

 ### 3.  are there different kinds of random initialization processes that can be helpful in accelerating convergence?
 While the use of normal like distributions may be useful, there is no reason to believe that other distributions will not work.
 A small investigation on my part suggested that leptokurtic distributions were poorest in generating good images.
-For most of the results discussed here, I use a bounded 100-dimensional space.
+For most of the results discussed here, I use a uniform distribution in a bounded 100-dimensional space.
 ```Python
 def generate_latent_points(latent_dim, n_samples, cumProbs, n_classes=4):
 	# print("generate_latent_points: ", latent_dim, n_samples)